Zeyad-Magdy/Content_Warning_Clips_Combiner/README.md

     ```
     python main.py
     ```
-This will concatenate all the clips found in the `rec` folder and its subfolders, and save the concatenated video in the same directory as this script.
+This will concatenate all the clips found in the `rec` folder and its subfolders using moviepy, and save the concatenated video in the directory you choose.